Nike ends shoe deal with NBA player Kyrie Irving

 "We wish Nike nothing but the best in their future endeavors," Riley Irving said in a statement Monday.

+"Kyrie stepped over the line.
+It's kind of that simple," Nike founder Phil Knight told CNBC last month.
+"He made some statements that we just can't abide by, and that's why we ended the relationship.
+And I was fine with that."

+Nike slashed the price of Irving's signature shoes one day after announcing the separation, offering discounts of up to 50% on some models.

-Irving posted a tweet Monday that suggested he's relieved to be free from the Nike deal.
+Irving posted a tweet Monday that suggested he's relieved to be free from the Nike deal, which was scheduled to end October 2023.

 "Anyone who has even spent their hard earned money on anything I have ever released, I consider you family and we are forever connected," he posted.
 "It's time to show how powerful we are as a community."